countable-web/open-source-corporation/PURPOSE.md

 # Purpose

-_Make It Easier and More Fun To Create Things On The Internet_
+_Make It Easier and More Fun To Create Experiences On The Internet_

 Examples of how we embody this purpose: